 When the UVB/UVA protection is maximum, you can actually prevent tattoo fade.
 If you know this to be true, then why not consider buying the current SPF 50+ sunscreen spray!
 The spray offers fine mist that provides complete coverage protection.

-The sunscreen is formulated using coconut oil, aloe vera, and Vitamin E. Along with a very powerful and healthy blend of antioxidants that offer skin soothing.
+This tattoo sunscreen is formulated using coconut oil, aloe vera, and Vitamin E. Along with a very powerful and healthy blend of antioxidants that offer skin soothing.
 All this natural stuff is truly capable of keeping not only your tattoo but also your skin well protected against the sun.

 What’s even more remarkable is the toxin-free, cruelty-free, residue-free, and fragrance-free nature of the product.
 It’s Certified Vegan and reef safe.
 So the oceans are also just as protected as your ink and skin.